ahdinosaur/bitcoin101/src/documents/slides/money-future/intro.html.md

 order: 0
 ---

-# time to rethink money
+# Time to Re-Think Money

 - 93% of US dollars are digital
 - US banking system was not built for the internet